Matthew Levitt: Biography

 Levitt has written extensively on terrorism, countering violent extremism, illicit finance and sanctions, the Middle East, and Arab-Israeli peace negotiations, with articles appearing in peer-reviewed journals, policy magazines, and the press, including the Wall Street Journal, Washington Post, Foreign Affairs, Foreign Policy, and numerous other publications.
-He is also a frequent guest on the national and international media, and the author of several books and monographs, including Hamas: Politics, Charity and Terrorism in the Service of Jihad (Yale University Press, 2006), Negotiating Under Fire: Preserving Peace Talks in the Face of Terror Attacks (Rowman & Littlefield, 2008), and Hezbollah: The Global Footprint of Lebanon's Party of God (Georgetown University Press, 2013), as well as creator of the Lebanese Hezbollah Select Worldwide Activity Interactive Map and Timeline.
+He is also a frequent guest on the national and international media, and the author of several books and monographs.

-Levitt was a key prosecution witness in the 2007 trial of the Palestinian-American charity, the Holy Land Foundation.